-11.8.0 General (informative)
+5.10.0 General (informative)

-For those creating web content authoring toolscontent authoring tools, ATAG 2.0 [i.33] provides information that can be of interest to those who want to go beyond these requirements.
+For those creating web content authoring tools, ATAG 2.0 [i.33] provides information that can be of interest to those who want to go beyond these requirements.

-NOTE: This is applicable both to standalone and to web based authoring tools.
+Note: This is applicable both to standalone and to web based authoring tools.

-11.8.1 Content technology
+5.10.1 Content technology

-authoring toolAuthoring tools shall conform to clauses 11.8.2 to 11.8.5 to the extent that information required for accessibilityaccessibility is supported by the format used for the output of the authoring tool.
+Where ICT is, or includes, authoring tool functionality, the authoring tool shall meet clauses 5.10.2 to 5.10.5 to the extent that information required for accessibility is supported by the format used for the output of the authoring tool.

-11.8.2 Accessible content creation
+5.10.2 Accessible content creation

-authoring toolAuthoring tools shall enable and guide the production of contentcontent that conforms to clause 9 (web)clause 10 (Non-web documents)clauses 9 (Web content) or 10 (Non-Web content)clause 11 (Non-web software) as applicable.
+Where ICT is, or includes, authoring tool functionality, the authoring tool shall enable and guide the production of content that conforms to clause 9 (web), or clause 10 (Non-web documents), or clause 11 (Non-web software) as applicable.

-NOTE: Authoring tools may rely on additional tools where conformance with specific requirements is not achievable by a single tool.
-For example, a video editing tool may enable the creation of video files for distribution via broadcast television and the web, but authoring of caption files for multiple formats may be provided by a different tool.
+Note: Authoring tools may rely on additional tools where conformance with specific requirements is not achievable by a single tool.
+For example, a video editing tool may enable the creation of video files for distribution via broadcast television and the web, but authoring of subtitle files for multiple formats may be provided by a different tool.

-11.8.3 Preservation of accessibility information in transformations
+5.10.3 Preservation of accessibility information in transformations

-authoring toolIf the authoring tool provides restructuring transformations or re-coding transformations, accessibilitythen accessibility information shall be preserved in the output if equivalent mechanisms exist in the contentcontent technology of the output.
+Where ICT is, or includes, authoring tool functionality, and provides restructuring transformations or re-coding transformations, accessibility information shall be preserved in the output if equivalent mechanisms exist in the content technology of the output.

-NOTE 1: Restructuring transformations are transformations in which the content technology stays the same, but the structural features of the content are changed (e.g. linearizing tables, splitting a document into pages).
+Note 1: Restructuring transformations are transformations in which the content technology stays the same, but the structural features of the content are changed (e.g. linearizing tables, splitting a document into pages).

-NOTE 2: Re-coding transformations are transformations in which the technology used to encode the content is changed.
+Note 2: Re-coding transformations are transformations in which the technology used to encode the content is changed.

-11.8.4 Repair assistance
+5.10.4 Repair assistance

-If the accessibility checkingauthoring tool functionality of an authoring tool can detect that contentcontent does not meet a requirement of clause 9 (Web)clause 10 (Non-web document)clauses 9 (Web) or 10 (Non-web documents)clause 11 (Non-web software) as applicable, then the authoring tool shall provide repair suggestion(s).
+Where ICT is, or includes, authoring tool functionality, and is capable of detecting that content does not meet a requirement of clause 9 (Web), or clause 10 (Non-web document), or clause 11 (Non-web software) as applicable, the authoring tool shall provide repair suggestion(s).

+Note 1: Automatic detection of failure to meet some requirements may be very challenging, but there are other types of failure that can be very easy to automatically detect.
+It is best practice that failure detection of at least the easily detected failures should be implemented.

-NOTE: This does not preclude automated and semi-automated repair which is possible (and encouraged) for many types of content accessibility problems.
+Note 2: This does not preclude automated and semi-automated repair which is possible (and encouraged with author review) for many types of content accessibility problems.

-11.8.5 Templates
+5.10.5 Templates

-authoring toolWhen an authoring tool provides templates, at least one template that supports the creation of contentcontent that conforms to the requirements of clause 9 (Web)clause 10 (Non-web document)clauses 9 (Web) or 10 (Non-web documents)clause 11 (Non-web software) as applicable shall be available and identified as such.
+Where ICT is, or includes, authoring tool functionality, and provides templates, at least one template that supports the creation of content that conforms to the requirements of clause 9 (Web) or clause 10 (Non-web document). or clause 11 (Non-web software) as applicable shall be available and identified as such.